rsyslog/rsyslog/source/configuration/modules/mmanon.rst

    part of the IP address is to be overwritten with.
 In any other mode the parameter is ignored if set.

+-  **ipv6.enable** - default "on"

+   Allows to enable or disable the anonymization of IPv6 addresses.

+-  **ipv6.anonmode** - default "zero"

+   This defines the mode, in which IPv6 addresses will be anonymized.
+   There exist the "random", "random-consitent", and "zero" modes.

+   The modes "random" and "random-consistent" are very similar, in that they both anonymize ip-addresses by randomizing the last bits (any number) of a given address.
+However, while "random" mode assigns a new random ip-address for every address in a message, "random-consitent" will assign the same randomized address to every instance of the same original address.

+   The default "zero" mode will do full anonymization of any number of bits and it will also normalize the address, so that no information about the original IP address is available.

+   Also note that an anonymmized IPv6 address will be normalized, meaning there will be no abbreviations, leading zeros will **not** be displayed, and capital letters in the hex numerals will be lowercase.

+-  **ipv6.bits** - default "96"

+   This sets the number of bits that should be anonymized (bits are from the right, so lower bits are anonymized first).
+This setting permits to save network information while still anonymizing user-specific data.
+The more bits you discard, the better the anonymization obviously is.
+The default of 96 bits reflects what German data privacy rules consider as being sufficinetly anonymized.
+We assume, this can also be used as a rough but conservative guideline for other countries.

 **See Also**

 -  `Howto anonymize messages that go to specific